 As you step into the hotel, you will be immediately struck by the warm and inviting atmosphere.
 The decor is a perfect blend of traditional alpine style and modern design, with wooden accents and cozy furnishings that create a welcoming ambiance.

 The rooms at MH Olen Boutique Hotel are spacious and beautifully decorated, with comfortable beds, plush linens, and stunning views of the surrounding mountains.
 Each room is equipped with modern amenities such as flat-screen TVs, free Wi-Fi, and luxurious toiletries.

 Prefer to stay in another of Piedmont's ski resorts?
 Visit my guide here .

-Alagna is slowly becoming more popular amongst Piedmont's locals for its great skiing and hiking.
-White water rafters and climbers too have started to discover the area which is a true mecca for summer and winter sports lovers.
+Alagna is slowly becoming more popular among Piedmont's locals for its great skiing and hiking.
+Whitewater rafters and climbers too have started to discover the area, which is a true mecca for summer and winter sports lovers.

 With over 2,500 meters of piste at 45-degree angles, intermediate and advanced off-piste skiers are in for an unforgettable experience.
 However, the resort is not just for advanced skiers.
 There are plenty of beginner and intermediate slopes available, as well as ski schools for those who are new to the sport.